al2na/al2na.github.com/content/home/experience.md

   date_start = "2014-04-01"
   date_end = ""
   description = """
-Leading a team of scientist, software engineers and sys. admins to working on computational genomics.
+Leading a team of scientist, software engineers and sys. admins working on computational genomics.
 We build software to analyze large-scale datasets in genomics.
 In addition, we do trainings and consultation for MDC scientists.
   """

 [[experience]]